 - Preheat oven to 350 degree F. Spray a glass 13×9 baking dish with baking spray.
 Set aside.

 - In a large mixing bowl, beat cake mix with milk, butter and eggs on low speed until moistened.
 Beat for 2-3 minutes on medium speed until well blended, scraping down the sides of the bowl as necessary.

 - Pour cake batter into prepared baking dish.
 Bake for 36-40 minutes.
 Remove from oven and immediately poke holes all over the cake, using a wooden skewer (or fork, or handle of a wooden spoon).

-- Pour can of sweetened condensed milk slowly over the top of the warm cake, using a spatula to spread it evenly as it falls into the poked holes.
+- Pour can of cream of coconut slowly over the top of the warm cake, using a spatula to spread it evenly as it falls into the poked holes.
 Cover with foil and refrigerate for 4 hours, until completely chilled.